-Citizen science, a practice where the public participates in scientific research in collaboration with scientists, has existed in many fields such as medicine, astrology, and agriculture for a few millennia.
-More recently, citizen science has been a growing practice in climate and biodiversity research due to growing concerns about biodiversity loss.
+ommunity science, a practice where the public participates in scientific research in collaboration with scientists, has existed in many fields such as medicine, astronomy, and agriculture for a few millennia.
+More recently, community science has been a growing practice in climate and biodiversity research due to growing concerns about biodiversity loss.

-The term "Citizen Science" was first recorded in the mid-1990s by Alan Irwin, a social scientist based in the UK.
+The term ommunity cience has its roots in the term "Citizen Science," which was first recorded in the mid-1990s by social scientist Alan Irwin.
 Its definition has gone through many evolutions without a definitive consensus by the scientific community and the general public.